hun757/Privacy-Aware-Security-Monitoring-System/README.md

 All testing is performed in a controlled virtual lab using synthetic data.
 Attack simulations must only be conducted against systems owned by or explicitly authorised for this project.

+## Synthetic Data
+The project uses a synthetically generated dataset containing 5,000 records.
+No real personal information is used.

+Each raw record contains the following attributes:
+- `record_id`
+- `age`
+- `postcode`
+- `income`
+- `occupation`

+Income is generated using occupation-specific salary ranges with a weak age dependency to introduce realistic variation while maintaining fully synthetic data.